 Since a few years, we have moved to a tiny village an hour from Vienna, Austria, where I have rediscovered the peace and silence that, deep inside, I was missing dearly, but I couldn’t connect to that feeling due to the ongoing noise of the cities I had lived in until then.

-I was born in Romania, but half my life so far has been spent outside of this beautiful country I still call home despite not being physically there.
+Romania is my homeland, but half my life so far has been spent outside of this beautiful country I still call home despite not being physically there.
 Countries where I have lived in - like Mexico, Poland and Austria -, their people and culture, have each taught me something different that I hold dear to my heart.

+So it is here, in a tiny and quiet village in the mountains, that I have given myself the chance, courage and time to reconnect to different art mediums and subjects that I had been shying away from.
 I have been drawing for all my life, since I was a little child.
 I can still remember the smell of the toothpaste I used to make those snowflakes on the winter landscape for the drawing class in kindergarden.
 However, due to different circumstances, I never really had the chance to access and use so many mediums and inspirations as I can now.
 And for that, I am grateful!